Acoustic Songs, Barre Chords and Pentatonic Scales!

 Go to the Intermediate Chordacus page to find out more about how this software can help you.

 On these pages you learn how to turn your open position chords into barred chords.

 The biggest misunderstanding when it comes to barred chords is that you have to play the full shape, you don’t.

 The intermediate step by step guitar course looks at this in great detail.

-To see all possible barred chords shape, visit Intermediate Chords.
+To see all possible barred chord shapes, visit Intermediate Chords.

-You’ll learn both sweeping and speed variations of the Chromatic Exercise here at Intermediate.
+You’ll find both sweeping and speed variations of the Chromatic Exercise here in the Intermediate Lesson Library.

 In total there are ten new variations to learn, all of them will increase your accuracy and co-ordination.

 To see all exercises, complete with video, visit Intermediate Chromatic Exercises.

-During Beginner Ear Training you learned the seven diatonic intervals and how to connect these with a song.
+During your Beginner Ear Training studies you learned the seven diatonic intervals and how to connect these with a song.
 It’s now time to learn the remaining five.